JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Is note taking a waste of time?

-The time that you are writing notes, you are not doing new things...
+The time that you are writing notes / making your KB, you are not doing new things...

 Is note taking just bike-shedding?